allegro/bigflow/docs/e2e_testing.md

 ## Summary

-The concept showed in this tutorial can be applied in various context.
+The concept showed in this tutorial can be applied in various contexts.
 It is not limited to testing BigQuery or Dataflow.
-You can test pretty much anything, for example: PySpark jobs, untestable sources and sinks like Datastore, pub/sub messaging, etc.
+You can test pretty much anything, for example, PySpark jobs, untestable sources and sinks like Datastore, pub/sub messaging, etc.